andrezero/andretorgal.site.old/content/blog/2017-04-08/london-lean-kanban-days-2017.md

 ## Highlights and insights

-[Andy Charmichael's session](http://lanyrd.com/2017/llkd17/sfqrwh/) deconstructed some common business practices, highlighting how _deadlines create turbulence in flow_ and result in less forecastability and how some financial policies, such as capitalisation of work in progress and no recognition of cost of delay, inhibit business agility.
+Let's start with [Andy Charmichael's session](http://lanyrd.com/2017/llkd17/sfqrwh/): focused on how _deadlines create turbulence in flow_ and result in less forecastability and how some financial policies, such as capitalisation of work in progress and no recognition of cost of delay, inhibit business agility.
 His advice is to _"manage to real changes in cost of delay, not iteration boundaries"_.
 He introduced the "first rule of Kanban Club" ;-) making the case for _undercover change_.

 A deep concern for humanity and the evolution of our organisations was, not surprisingly, a constant throughout the event.
 [Mike Borrow](https://twitter.com/asplake) dreams of a world where people can work consistently at their best.
 [Eben Halford](https://twitter.com/Ebstar) points out that as humans we are conditioned from early years, namely through school, to expect success to be rewarded and failure to be punished.
 [Gitte Klitgaard](https://twitter.com/NativeWired) questions if (@NativeWired) being professional and being yourself are mutually exclusive.
 The common idea is that _we need to make it safe to fail._